 25 Fun Facts About the Hollywood Walk of Fame

-The Hollywood Walk of Fame may have begun its life as a Chamber of Commerce marketing tactic, but today it’s one of Los Angeles’ busiest tourist attractions, drawing an estimated 10 million visitors each year.
-February 8 marked the 55th anniversary of its groundbreaking; here are 25 things you might not know about the world’s most famous star-filled sidewalk.
+The Hollywood Walk of Fame may have begun its life as a Chamber of Commerce marketing tactic, but today it’s one of Los Angeles’s most famous tourist attractions, drawing an estimated 10 million visitors each year.
+As a host of new celebrities, from Minnie Mouse to Mark Hamill, get ready to make their (permanent) mark along Hollywood Boulevard in 2018, here are 25 things you might not know about the world’s most star-studded sidewalk.

 1. THE IDEA FIRST CAME ABOUT IN 1953.

 The original idea for the Walk of Fame came from the Hollywood Chamber of Commerce’s volunteer president E. M. Stuart in 1953, a full seven years before construction began.
 According to a press release issued that year, he proposed the idea as a marketing tactic to “maintain the glory of a community whose name means glamour and excitement in the four corners of the world.”
 It wasn’t until January 1956 that an official proposal was submitted to the Los Angeles City Council.

 It took a while to settle on a concept and color scheme.
 Among the renderings put forth were a star that included a caricature of the honoree, planted along brown and blue sidewalks.
 Both ideas were eventually nixed—the caricatures because of the difficulty involved and the colors because they clashed with a building that real estate developer C.E.
 Toberman, a.k.a.
 Mr. Hollywood, was erecting on Hollywood Boulevard.

 3. ONLY FOUR TYPES OF INDUCTEES WERE ORIGINALLY CONSIDERED.